Missouri Supreme Court returns Foundation to MBC

 Larry Guess, outgoing Foundation chair of the board of trustees, issued the following statement:

 “While we are disappointed in the Supreme Court’s decision, we will respect and follow the judgment of the Circuit Court of Cole County.
 The current members of the Board of Trustees have faithfully performed their duties for the Foundation during the fourteen years of the litigation with representatives of the Missouri Baptist Convention, and the commitment those Trustees have shown to the mission and ministry of the Foundation will not end today.
 Each member of the Board stands ready to do all in his or her power to assist the new members of the Board as they take office and begin the work of managing the Foundation going forward.
 We will do all we can to assure a smooth transition and the preservation of the best interests of the Foundation’s clients.”

 Baptist Home and MBU

 Two other MBC entities that broke away from the convention in 2001 – The Baptist Home and Missouri Baptist University – have consent clauses in their charters that are nearly identical charters to those of the Foundation.

-The MBC intends to ask the Circuit Court of Cole County to grant a summary judgment to the MBC, effectively restoring governance of these entities to MBC-elected trustees.
+The MBC has asked the Circuit Court of Cole County to grant a summary judgment to the MBC, effectively restoring governance of these entities to MBC-elected trustees.